ARMmaster17/HIVEbook/GLOSSARY.md

 # Glossary

+## Application Root

+The place where your HIVE installation resides.

 ## Comment

 A line of code that is ignored by the parser/interpreter/processor/compiler.
 Usually used to identify what a specific line or section of code does.
 Used to help keep code clean and organized.